 Thankfully this post is now irrelevant.
 He didn't make the team.
 Been gone awhile and I apologize for that, but other duties beckoned (and no, I wasn't interviewing to be GM of the Knicks).
 I must admit that I'm cautiously pessimistic about the upcoming season, as it's a concern to me that I'm going to have to surrender my spot on the No. 7 train to Flushing to a variety of Mets members (you're aware of the signs that read "Please give this seat to the elderly or handicapped.")
 My biggest issues with this team is that they're old, they're brittle, and the karma just isn't good.
 All these injuries make me worry that a bigger one, to the likes of a Reyes or Wright, is bound to occur.
 But at least we've got a backup plan should anything bad happen- good ole' Fernando Tatis.
-Tatis represents the afforementioned issues (age, brittleness, and bad karma, for stealing a roster spot from Ruben Gotay) and on top of that, he's never h
+Tatis represents the afforementioned issues (age, brittleness, and bad karma, for stealing a roster spot from Ruben Gotay) and on top of that, he's never had a

 A blog devoted to cataloguing New York Mets walk-offs and other trivia.
 For those unaware of the definition of walk-off just replace the term with the words "game-ending" and you should have a much better understanding of the phrase.